large-scale-gxe-methods/GEM/README.md

 --pfile
      Path and prefix to the .pgen, .pvar, and .psam files.
-     If this flag is used, then --pgen/--pvar/--psam don’t need to be specified.
+     If this flag is used, then --pgen/--pvar/--psam donï¿½t need to be specified.

 --pgen
      Path to the pgen file.